Andakara Prastawa

-Andakara Prastawa Dhyaksa (born in August 16, 1992) is an Indonesian professional basketball player who currently plays for the Pelita Jaya Bakrie of the Indonesian Basketball League (IBL).
+Andakara Prastawa Dhyaksa (born in August 16, 1992) commonly nicknamed Pras, is an Indonesian professional basketball player who currently plays for Pelita Jaya of the Indonesian Basketball League (IBL).
 He is generally regarded as one of the best players of Indonesia at his position.
-Prastawa was given the nickname Wonderkid.
+Prastawa was given the moniker Wonderkid.

 He was voted NBL's 'Rookie of the Year' in 2013.

 In an IBL 2016 Series 4 game against Satria Muda Pertamina on 19 March 2016 in Semarang, M88 Aspac was trailing by four points in the last minutes of the fourth quarter.
 With seconds left, Prastawa made a contested three-point shot while being fouled, and then made a free-throw attempt to complete a four-point play and save Aspac from loss.
 He became a hero later that night after scoring another three-pointer in overtime to help Aspac defeat Satria Muda Pertamina with a score 81–72.
 He totalled 24 points to become the 'Man of the Match.'